Fake Love (Drake song)

-"Fake Love" is a song by Canadian rapper Drake, released as the lead single from his 2017 album, More Life.
+"Fake Love" is a song by Canadian rapper Drake, released as the lead single from his 2017 mixtape, More Life.
 It was co-written by Drake with Starrah, Vinylz, and Frank Dukes, while the latter two handled the song's production.
 The song was released for digital download on October 29, 2016, through Young Money Entertainment and Cash Money Records.

 Composition and lyrics

 "Fake Love" features an R&B beat.
 Lyrically, it focuses on peers who only appreciate Drake for his success, and would not care for him otherwise, hence the lyric, "fake people showing fake love to me".

 The lyrics "That's when they smile in my face/Whole time they wanna take my place" are an interpolation of The O'Jays' song "Back Stabbers".

 Critical reception

 Sheldon Pearce of Pitchfork compared the song to "Hotline Bling" and called it "infectious and vaguely familiar, with top notes of several songs in the Drake canon".